sevenryze/server-router/README.md

 # Code of Conduct

 1. You are not rambo.
-Remember that together we are a team.
+Remember that, together, we are a team.
 2. Please invite someone to review your code, again, you are not immortal.
 3. Never blame other workmate for the quality of code set, you should know that boss already fined the poor guy.

 # Contributor

-* Seven Ryze - XmT Inc.
+- Seven Ryze - XmT Inc.
-* Cris - XmT Inc.
+- Cris - XmT Inc.
-* Becky - XmT Inc.
+- Becky - XmT Inc.
-* ~~Rangeragent - XmT Inc.~~
+- ~~Rangeragent - XmT Inc.~~